Date Joined: October 9, 2011

 I don't patronize big box stores, only family owned businesses, wherever possible.
 There are things I do without rather than deal with corporations who ship jobs out of the country.
 Apparently I hold a grudge a LONG time: I still won't buy anything form Dow Chemical because of Napalm & Vietnam.

 A Corporation is legally a person in the USA, but they don't have a soul, nor a heart.
 I don't trust Corporations to have anyone's best interests at heart.
 I think they are in it for the money and to heck with little people.
 If a corporation looked in a mirror, it would have no reflection.
 As a dear friend says: "I'll believe Corporations are people when Texas executes one!"

 I live simply so that others may simply live.

 I consider meat a condiment, and replace white rice with brown rice or Quinoa.
 If Quinoa is new to you, you need to put the dry grains into a sieve and rinse off the stuff that they use to keep it from sticking together dry, or it's bitter.
-NO matter what the package says, cooking ten to eleven minutes is plenty.
+NO matter what the package says, cooking eight to ten minutes is plenty.
 You don't want little stringy circles on your quinoa. that's the sign it's over cooked.
 It should be a bit al dente.
 I try not to eat stuff that is pre-packaged except decent dark chocolate: 72% or more.

 I watch Public television, especially if I'm sick.
 The documentaries are interesting, and failing that, it puts me to sleep.
 My all time favorite teevee show was "My Mother, the Car".
 I genuinely try hard to avoid cooking shows and gardening/fix your house shows.
 For the most part, I try to avoid television like the plague it is.
 It will steal our lives if we let it.
 I'm old enough to remember time BEFORE television.
 I liked it!
 People DID MORE then.